Xevious202/RPI-Kubernetes/README.md

 # RPI // from Nothing to Something // Kubernetes
-(4) Raspberry Pi 4 (4Gb) :
+(4) Raspberry Pi 4: 4Gb
-Ubuntu 19.10 :
-Docker CE :
-Microk8s Kubernetes
+Ubuntu: 19.10 (GNU/Linux 5.3.0-1022-raspi2 aarch64)
+Docker CE: Client & Server Version 19.03.8
+Microk8s Kubernetes: Client & Server Version 1.18.0

 ### Warning: This document has high entropy, last valid test 20200421
+## This document is a work in progress, it does not build a working RPI cluster YET.

 ## Prepare Hardware
 1. Load [Ubuntu Server] 19.10 onto sd card(s)